asya982/BAD-Test/README.md

 # BAD-Test
 ## Run code
-You can test the work of this code by clicking on the [link]()
+You can test the work of this code by clicking on the [link](https://asya982.github.io/BAD-Test/)

 ## Explanation
+`scripts` - this folder contain JS functions:

-`algorithm.js` - this file contain main function with my realisation of task
+- `algorithm.js` - contains my realisation of this task
+- `index.js` - is file which is controll user interaction with page

+`index.html` - basic HTML for easy and pleasant testing my code

-`statis` - this folder contains HTML, CSS and JS which a I made only for creating pleasant page to test my code
+`statis` - this folder contains CSS file for stylying page and demo-photo of my results

 ### Main idea
 At first I divide full text into array of words and for every word find first unique symbol and add it to array of general unique symbols